msdakot/W251_HW/README.md

-# W251_HW
+# Deep Learning in the Cloud and at the Edge Homework Repository

-W251 Deep Learning in the Cloud and at the Edge Homework Repository
+This is a homework repository for W251 course at UC Berkeley MIDS.